-- Opera focuses heavily on user functionality, and it offers some interesting productivity and entertainment features.
+- Opera focuses heavily on user functionality and offers some interesting productivity and entertainment features.

 - If you’re concerned about Opera and Brave RAM usage, keep reading to see how the two compare.

-The browser market is dominated by Google Chrome, but there are many great lesser-known browsers such as Opera and Brave.
+Google Chrome dominates the browser market, but many great lesser-known browsers such as Opera and Brave exist.

-The two are quite similar, but each has some unique features that differentiate it from the other, so let’s take a closer look and compare these two browsers.
+While the browsers two are quite similar, they have some unique differentiating features.
+So, let’s take a closer look and compare these two browsers.

 Opera or Brave, which is a better browser for you?

-Opera has been present on the browser market since 1995, which makes it one of the oldest web browsers.
+Opera has been present in the browser market since 1995, which makes it one of the oldest web browsers.

-Despite being an older browser, Opera has changed a lot over the years.
+Despite being an older browser, Opera has changed significantly over the years.
 The browser used its own Presto layout engine, but in 2013, Opera switched to the Chromium engine.

 In terms of availability, Opera covers almost every modern and legacy platform, so you should be able to run Opera on Windows, Linux, macOS, iOS, Android, and legacy phones.

 Brave Browser first appeared in 2019, and ever since its release, it got major popularity due to its unique privacy features.